How Long Must HR Keep Employee Records?

 Make sure that you include how the company calculated pay.
 For instance, you need to track whether it was straight salary, salary plus commission, overtime, piecework, or straight hourly pay.

 You need to do this not only for pay and tax questions but many other decisions rely on the number of hours worked.
 For instance, eligibility for FMLA is dependent on the number of hours worked in a year.
-If you have a part-time exempt employee, you might want to consider requiring time recording in order to determine FMLA eligibility.
+If you have a part-time exempt employee, you might want to consider requiring time recording to determine FMLA eligibility.
 You also need to be able to prove that you paid your workers for all of the hours they worked.

 Form I-9: 3 Years After Hire, 1 year After Termination, Whichever Is Later.